Step 5: Lambda | Language Workshop

 Closures

-What should the result of eval on a lambda be?
+on just a lambda be?

 But, if we try to apply a lambda value to some other value, we might not get the right result.